-DMARC gives you three policies that control what happens to emails that fail authentication.
-Choosing the right policy — and knowing when to upgrade — is the key to protecting your domain without breaking legitimate email.
+Your DMARC policy is your instruction to email providers like Gmail and Outlook: “Here’s what I want you to do with emails that fail verification.”
+You have three choices, and picking the right one — and knowing when to upgrade — is the key to protecting your domain without accidentally blocking your own emails.

 👁️